 As part of its base salary review, the Committee considers input from our Chief Executive Officer (except with respect to his own compensation), competitive compensation data from our Compensation Peer Group and other survey data, job responsibilities, individual skills, experience and expected future contributions of each Named Executive Officer.
 The Committee also considers input from its independent compensation consultant within the framework of the Company's compensation philosophy and objectives.

-In February 2022, in recognition of the increased experience, tenure, and contributions of our executives, the Committee elected to increase the base pay for our Chief Executive Officer and two other Named Executive Officers.
+In February 2023, the Committee elected to maintain the base pay for our Named Executive Officers for 2023.

 The following base salaries were approved by the Committee for the individuals listed below.